 Defenders is initiating and supporting removal programs, like clearing invading sunfish from headwater streams to make room for endangered laurel dace, and fighting for substantial funding for invasive species resistance.
 We are advocating for policies that will require screening and inspection before plants and animals come into the country.

 Wildlife trade treaties and laws like the Convention on International Trade in Endangered Species (CITES) and the Lacey Act are important for stopping the spread of invasives and Defenders works with countries and partners around the world on enforcing and strengthening these protections.
-We are also advocating for a new, stronger law in the United States, the Invasive Fish and Wildlife Prevention Act, and for increased funding to combat invasive species.
+We are advocating for a new, stronger law in the United States, the Invasive Fish and Wildlife Prevention Act, and for increased funding to combat invasive species.